 The Louvre (Musée du Louvre): palace turned world’s largest and most visited art museum.
 Surely that’s on your bucket list?
 The Louvre was built as a fortress in the 12th-century and was reconstructed as a royal residence during the 16th-century.
 It was added to and renovated by various monarchs until Louis XIV moved his court to Versailles in the 17th-century.
 The Louvre housed exhibitions here and until post-revolution when the National Assembly opened the Louvre as a museum in 1793.

 Today the Museum boasts a collection of 300,000+ objects, of which about 35,000 are on display at any given time.
 The art and artifacts span over 10,000 years of history from the sixth century B.C.E. to the 19th-century C.E..
 Highlights include the Ancient Greek scuptures Venus de Milo and Winged Victory of Samothrace; Renaissance treasures including Da Vinci’s Mona Lisa, various works by Titian and Raphael; paintings by Dutch and Flemish masters Rembrandt, Vermeer and Rubens.
 The list goes on…

 Visit early or late if you can.
-You won’t see it all, so focus your time on seeing the highlights at first and don’t forget the palace is all part of the spectacle.
+You won’t see it all, so focus your time on seeing the highlights at first.
+Don’t forget the palace itself is all part of the spectacle.
 General admission is €17.
 There are no discounts to be found, but if you use the Paris Museum Pass enough during your time in the City of Light, you will save money overall.